uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

    This file **should contain** the letters ``vbox-x86_64``, indicating that it contains VirtualBox-supporting code.

 #.
+Optionally, you may now verify that your image downloaded correctly by following the instructions at :doc:`verifying`

+#.
 Uncompress the downloaded file.
 This depends on your operating system, but might be as easy as
    double-clicking it, or executing